Heathenry (new religious movement): Racial issues

 Folkish practitioners deem Heathenry to be the indigenous religion of a biologically distinct race, which is conceptualised as being "white", "Nordic", or "Aryan".
-Some practitioners explain this by asserting that the religion is intrinsically connected to the collective unconscious of this race, with prominent American Heathen Stephen McNallen developing this into a concept which he termed "metagenetics".
-McNallen and many others in the "ethnic" faction of Heathenry explicitly deny that they are racist, although Gardell noted that their views would be deemed racist under certain definitions of the word.
-Gardell considered many "ethnic" Heathens to be ethnic nationalists, and many folkish practitioners express disapproval of multiculturalism and the mixture of different races in modern Europe, advocating racial separatism.
+Some practitioners explain this by claiming that the religion is intrinsically connected to the collective unconscious of this race; prominent American Heathen Stephen McNallen developed this into a concept he termed "metagenetics".
+McNallen and other folkish Heathens often deny that they are racist, although Gardell said that their views would be deemed racist under certain definitions of the word.
+Folkish Heathens are often ethnic nationalists, expressing disapproval of multiculturalism and the mixture of different races, advocating racial separatism.
 This group's discourse contains much talk of "ancestors" and "homelands", concepts that may be very vaguely defined.
-Ethno-centrist Heathens are heavily critical of their universalist counterparts, often declaring that the latter have been misled by New Age literature and political correctness.
+Ethno-centrist Heathens are heavily critical of their universalist counterparts, often believing the latter misled by New Age literature and political correctness.
 Those adopting the "ethnic" folkish position have been criticized by both universalist and ethno-centrist factions, the former deeming "ethnic" Heathenry a front for racism and the latter deeming its adherents race traitors for their failure to fully embrace white supremacism.

 Some folkish Heathens are white supremacists and explicit racists, representing a "radical racist" faction that favours the terms Odinism, Wotanism, and Wodenism.
-These individuals inhabit "the most distant reaches" of modern Paganism, according to Kaplan.
-The borders between this form of Heathenry and National Socialism (Nazism) are "exceedingly thin", with its adherents having paid tribute to Adolf Hitler and Nazi Germany, and absorbed influences from Esoteric Nazism.
+These Heathens blend into National Socialism (Nazism), sometimes paying tribute to Adolf Hitler and Nazi Germany, and absorbing influences from Esoteric Nazism.
 Rejecting Christianity as a Jewish creation, they believe that the white race is facing extinction at the hands of a Jewish world conspiracy.
 Many in the inner circle of The Order, a white supremacist militia active in the U.S. during the 1980s, called themselves Odinists, and various racist Heathens have espoused the Fourteen Words slogan developed by the Order member David Lane.
-Some white supremacist organisations, such as the Order of Nine Angles and the Black Order, combine elements of Heathenism with Satanism, although other racist Heathens, such as Wotansvolk's Ron McVan, reject the integration of these differing religions.
+Some white supremacist organisations, such as the Order of Nine Angles and the Black Order, combine elements of Heathenry with Satanism, although other racist Heathens, such as Wotansvolk's Ron McVan, reject these integrations.